Shopify/remote-dom/packages/wpt-runner/README.md

-# Remote DOM WPT runner — input pipeline
+# Remote DOM WPT runner

-Private test infrastructure for acquiring, validating, serving, and adapting upstream Web Platform Tests.
-This layer downloads a pinned WPT archive, validates it, publishes a contained checkout, serves prepared files with canonical path containment, and adapts supported top-level markup and classic scripts into generated source.
-It does not execute WPT code.
+Private test infrastructure for running selected upstream Web Platform Tests unchanged against the workspace copy of `@remote-dom/polyfill`.

+The runner downloads a pinned WPT archive, parses selected `testharness.js` HTML files in a browser control page, and executes their markup and scripts in a fresh module worker containing `new Window()` from the polyfill.
+It does not construct a Remote DOM host receiver; transport and host rendering are separate integration concerns.

 ## Commands